T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 - [General Pentesting Overview](#overview)

 ## General Pentesting
 The general pentesting trainings cover the entry into the offensive security field.
-The trainings listed in this section are meant to get a foot in the door when you are looking to get a job as an aspiring pentester or to strengthen your position when you landed your first job as a one.
+The trainings listed in this section will help you get a foot in the door if you're looking to get a job as an aspiring pentester or to strengthen your position when you landed your first job as one.
 The list contains relevant, not you CEH, training material and certification exams.
 Although not every certification has the same recognition or value, they do contain more or less the same topics.

 ### Hack The Box (HTB)
 {{< figure src=/images/training-blogpost/HTB-logo.png  align=center >}}
 Hack The Box really hit the nail on the head when it comes to gamified cyber security training.
 They offer a great platform with multiple training opportunities from their academy through to their pro-labs.
 They offer very competitive pricing for individuals as well as enterprise subscribers.
 Their standalone machines on their main platform are free to play and updated weekly.

 #### [Hack The Box Labs](https://app.hackthebox.com/home)
-HTB Labs offers a catalog of vulnerable machines and challenges you can hack/break into to learn real-world penetration testing skills. the labs range from enrty-level to insane level difficulty boxes. it is an excellent training ground for practical skills and can be a help for pursuing multiple certifications.
+HTB Labs offers a catalog of vulnerable machines and challenges you can hack/break into to learn real-world penetration testing skills.
+The labs range from entry-level to insane level difficulty boxes.
+It is an excellent training ground for practical skills and can be a help for pursuing multiple certifications.

 ##### Cost
-The Active and Seasonal machines are Free
+The Active and Seasonal machines are free.
 If you want access to the whole content library and personal machine instances you can opt for VIP+ which costs €190/year

 #### [Hack The Box Academy](https://academy.hackthebox.com/)
 I wanted to separately highlight the HTB academy, as the platform gives access to multiple job role paths as well as learning modules from entry-level to expert topics to explore for a fair price.
 Additionally, they offer multiple certifications.
 Some of them I have highlighted in this blog post.
-The plus side is once you have completed your modules, you will keep access to them even after your subscription expires.
+The advantage is that once you have completed your modules, you retain access to them even after your subscription expires.

 ##### Cost
 The HTB academy comes in different tiers: